William Jeffcock

-William Jeffcock, JP (1800 – 1871) a coal-master of Jeffcock, Dunn & Co., later known as the Sheffield Coal Company, Ltd. became the first Mayor of Sheffield in 1843.
+William Jeffcock, JP (1800–1871) a coal-master of Jeffcock, Dunn & Co., later known as the Sheffield Coal Company, Ltd. became the first Mayor of Sheffield in 1843.

 Biography

-Jeffcock was born in April 1800 in Handsworth, South Yorkshire, the son of John Jeffcock, a colliery owner (1763 – 1814).
+Jeffcock was born in April 1800 in Handsworth, South Yorkshire, the son of John Jeffcock, a colliery owner (1763–1814) and Elizabeth Dunn.
 On 2 January 1827 he married Judith Stobart.
-They had two sons William Henry (1831-1863) and Charles Edward (1834-1857) and two daughters, Catherine Elizabeth (1827-1844) and Mary Stobart (1828-1903).
+They had two sons William Henry (1831–1863) and Charles Edward (1834–1857) and two daughters, Catherine Elizabeth (1827–1844) and Mary Stobart (1828–1903).

-A public meeting was held in Sheffield on 3 January 1838, which sent a petition to the Queen for incorporation; but it was not till 1840 when the Justices of the West Riding at Wakefield, resolved to apply the provisions of the County Constabulary Act to the populous parts of the West Riding – thus placing the large unincorporated towns in the hands of the County Magistracy – that headway was made.
-The Charter was granted on August 31, 1843 - the day it received the Royal Assent.
+A public meeting was held in Sheffield on 3 January 1838, which sent a petition to the Queen for incorporation; but it was not till 1840 when the Justices of the West Riding at Wakefield, resolved to apply the provisions of the County Police Act 1839 to the populous parts of the West Riding – thus placing the large unincorporated towns in the hands of the County Magistracy – that headway was made.
+The Charter was granted on 31 August 1843 – the day it received the Royal Assent.
 On 9 November following the first meeting of the Town Council was held in one of the rooms of the late Banking House of Messrs.
-Parker, Shore and Co., under the presidency of W Smith, at which William Jeffcock was chosen Mayor of Sheffield.
+Parker, Shore and Co., under the presidency of W. Smith, at which William Jeffcock was chosen Mayor of Sheffield.
 His first cousin, Thomas Dunn, succeeded him as second mayor in 1844.

 In 1846 he was made a Justice of the Peace.
 On 14 August 1833 he was made a captain in the South West Yorkshire Yeomanry Cavalry which in 1844 become the First West Yorkshire Yeomanry Cavalry.
 Thirty two years later on 14 April 1865 he was made a Major in the 1st West York, under the command of William Wentworth-Fitzwilliam, 6th Earl Fitzwilliam K.G. who was the colonel for some 40 years, until 1886.

 In 1850, on the family estate, he commissioned a mansion house High Hazels to be built "regardless of cost".
 The house is now used as the club house for Tinsley Park Golf Club.
 The stained glass window installed 1850 to commemorate the construction of the house is still there.

 William died on 21 November 1871 at Dunmoyle, in County Tyrone, Ireland.
 He was buried in the family vault at St Mary's Church, Handsworth, Sheffield.